 Cord Cutting Guides, News, and Reviews

 If you aren’t familiar with Suddenlink Communications, don’t beat yourself up: it’s one of the largest cable internet providers in the US, yet fewer than 10 million people have access to its low-priced internet deals.
 Though it may not be known everywhere, Suddenlink is familiar to folks who live in suburban Southern and Midwestern towns.
-As a new, budget-conscious customer, I gravitate to Suddenlink over competitors like AT&T — I like giving the underdogs a shot.
+As a new, budget-conscious customer, I gravitate to Suddenlink over deals from competitors like AT&T — I like giving the underdogs a shot.
 Plus, there’s no obligation or fees requiring you to stay if you decide Suddenlink isn’t for you.

 Suddenlink offers new customers real internet deals, not just 12 or 24-month promotional pricing.
 Currently, signing up for the 150 or 980 Mbps plan gets you a guaranteed price for life, free installation, and a $50 Amazon gift card.
 You can also get free installation with the 400 Mbps plan.
 And Suddenlink offers access to two streaming services that cord cutters like me will love: Cheddar and CuriosityStream.

 Cheddar is a news network that covers a wide range of topics and focuses on finance and business news in particular.
 CuriosityStream is home to documentaries and TV shows that are perfect for nonfiction lovers.
 If you’re a fan of the Discovery Channel, there’s a good chance you’ll like CuriousityStream (in fact, the two have the same founder).

 Former Suddenlink customers may be eligible for “new customer” deals as long as their previous account was in good standing and they haven’t disconnected in the past 30 days.
 Speaking to the retention department is one way for existing customers to get deals from their internet provider.